enonic/old-xp-doc/doc/developer/my-first-app/add-favorite-country.rst

 Similar to the site, we must also configure a view for the country

+4. In the toolbar, in the top right corner of the page, click the "Live"-button to activate the "Live Edit"-mode (blue background).
-4. In the toolbar, click the cog button |cogicon| to open the Context panel (far right) and the Live Edit panel (blue background).
+5. Click the cog button |cogicon| to open the Context panel (far right).

 .. image:: images/country-content-edit.png

-5. In the Live Edit panel, select "Hello Region" from the template selector dropdown.
+6. In the Live Edit panel, select "Hello Region" from the template selector dropdown.
 If the dropdown arrow is not visible, double-click inside the option field or type "h" in it to see the options.
 #.
 In the Context panel, click the "Insert" tab.
 This reveals a list of built-in components that can be placed into regions.
 #.
 Click and drag a "Part" into the box on the page.